NutonFlash/fanby/README.md

      This endpoint requires authentication.
 Include an **Authorization header** with a valid JWT token.

      Parametres:
+       - "**includeProxy**" (optional): Boolean value whether to include proxy binded to the account in the response.
+       - "**includeMessages**" (optional): Boolean value whether to include account messages in the response.
        - "**includeState**" (optional): Boolean value whether to include account state in the response.
        - "**includeAccountStats**" (optional): Date range for which to include account stats.
 This can be a single date or a date range in the format `{startDate,endDate}`, e.g., `2024-04-05` or `2024-04-05,2024-04-06`.
        - "**includeGroups**" (optional): Boolean value whether to include array of groups used by account in the response.